Remote work in real time

 Benefits of real-time collaboration

-A McKinsey study found that organizations leveraging collaborative workspaces — including real-time collaboration tools (like Taskee, wink wink) — can boost productivity by up to 25%.
-This improvement comes from faster communication, immediate feedback, and streamlined teamwork, enabling teams to reduce delays and accelerate workflows.
-For technology companies, this translates to shorter development cycles and a smoother path from concept to launch, or simply hitting crucial release deadlines with less hassle.
+A McKinsey study found that organizations using collaborative workspaces and real-time collaboration tools can boost productivity by up to 25%, with improvements driven by faster communication, immediate feedback, and reduced coordination overhead.
+For technology companies, this translates to shorter development cycles and more reliable delivery against release deadlines.

 Instruments for collaboration